mlnunes/routeros-scanner/README.md

 # RouterOS Scanner

 Forensics tool for Mikrotik devices.
 Search for suspicious properties and weak security points that need to be fixed on the router.
+Forked by original script in https://github.com/microsoft/routeros-scanner, include two operation's mode: test a list of routers and discover mode serach routers follow the routings tables.

 This tool’s functionalities include the following:
 - Get the version of the device and map it to CVEs